BennettSmith/eastbay-overland-rally-planner/docs/use-cases/UC-04-UpdateTripDraft.md

 ## Preconditions
 - Caller is authenticated.
-- Target resource exists and is visible/accessible to the caller.
+- Target draft trip exists and is visible to the caller.

 ## Postconditions
 - System state is updated as described.